CouncilofLorien/counciloflorien.github.io/docs/cards/T/trifling-ring.md

 > Special Item
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Lesser Ring._ Playable only with a Gold Ring and after a test indicates a _Lesser Ring._ +3 to direct influence against characters.
-Cannot be duplicated on a given character. <br>_"'...to the Elven-smiths they were but trifles-yet still to my mind dangerous for mortals.'"_ ***---LotRI***
+Cannot be duplicated on a given character. <br>_“‘...to the Elven-smiths they were but trifles-yet still to my mind dangerous for mortals.’”_ ***---LotRI***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>